Iraqi security forces pick up ammunition from ITEF

-Iraqi security forces soldiers gather to receive boxes of ammunition provided by Iraq Train and Equip Funding (ITEF) at the Besmaya Range Complex, Iraq, Nov.
+A Spanish army officer and Iraqi security forces soldier load ammunition onto a truck at the Besmaya Range Complex, Iraq, Nov.
 28, 2016.
-ITEF, facilitated by Combined Joint Task Force – Operation Inherent Resolve, provides essential weapons and equipment to Iraqi security forces as part of the building partner capacity mission.
+Iraq Train and Equip Funding, facilitated by Combined Joint Task Force – Operation Inherent Resolve, provides essential weapons and equipment to Iraqi security forces as part of the building partner capacity mission.
 Camp Besmaya is one of four CJTF-OIR BPC locations dedicated to training Iraqi security forces.
 (U.S. Army photo by Sgt.
 Josephine Carlson)

 |Date Taken: